ebuckler/handbook/docs/02-tools-for-work/overview.md

 ## T Sheets (for State of CT work only)
 This is the platform our partners at Skylight use for time tracking.
 Each day, you’ll need to log the hours you worked related to any State of CT projects.
 Skylight will send you an invitation to the platform separately.
-If you don't see it on your first day, contact Sofia.
+If you don't see it on your first day, contact HR.

-*Note: For any questions about access to these tools — or to suggest other tools — please contact Sofia.*
+*Note: For any questions about access to these tools — or to suggest other tools — please contact HR.*